New Body

+Since its online leak in July 2019, "New Body" has received positive reviews and was noted as a highlight among other Yandhi tracks; however, the leak containing reworked Christian lyrics was tepidly received.
+In January 2022, Minaj announced plans to work on getting the song on her fifth studio album (2023), although this never came to fruition.
+In December 2023, the song was included on the first listening party and track listing for West and Ty Dolla Sign's collaborative album Vultures 1, although Minaj declined for her verse to be included on its official release.
+The album was released the following February, and once more, "New Body" was excluded.

+Frustrated, West, according to talent manager YesJulz, sent the song to rappers Ice Spice and Doja Cat to record on the portions of the song otherwise performed by Minaj.
+According to West himself, the former's recording failed to release due to forestalling by her management team.

 Background and recording

-Trinidad and Tobago-born rapper Nicki Minaj was previously prominently featured on West's fifth studio album My Beautiful Dark Twisted Fantasy (2010) and provided a voice memo for his eighth studio album Ye (2018), as well as West appearing on Minaj's debut studio album, Pink Friday.
+Rapper Nicki Minaj was previously prominently featured on West's fifth studio album My Beautiful Dark Twisted Fantasy (2010) and provided a voice memo for his eighth studio album Ye (2018), as well as West appearing on Minaj's debut studio album, Pink Friday.
 American singer Ty Dolla Sign was also featured on Ye, along with The Life of Pablo (2016) and Kids See Ghosts (2018), West's collaborative album with American rapper Kid Cudi.
-The song "Violent Crimes" from Ye features vocals from Ty Dolla Sign, along with American singer 070 Shake, and the voice memo from Minaj.
+The song "Violent Crimes" from Ye features vocals from Ty Dolla Sign, along with American singer 070 Shake, and a voice memo from Minaj.